Volkswagen Tiguan Allspace SUV review

 These two extra seats are rather tricky to access, and – given their compact size, are best suited to occasional use and the boot is considerably more useful when they're folded out of the way.
 A feature of the SEL is that the second row of seats can be slid forwards to increase boot space still further – up to 700 litres when fully forward.
 This is 85 litres more than the regular Tiguan, and if none of the rear seats are in use at all, folding them down liberates 1,775 of luggage space in total.

-Official towing figures are likely to be identical to those of the standard Tiguan, ranging from 1,600kg of unbraked towing capability for the least powerful petrol, all the way up to 2,500kg for the more powerful diesel options.
+Official towing figures are likely to be identical to those of the standard Tiguan, ranging from 1,800kg of braked towing capability for the least powerful petrol, all the way up to 2,500kg for the more powerful diesel options.
 Optional Trailer Assist will even reverse your trailer at a selected angle with no steering input required.

 Reliability & safety

-The five-seat Tiguan didn’t do as well as you might think in our 2019 Driver Power customer satisfaction survey; it came 48th out of 100 models.
+The pre-facelift version of the five-seat Tiguan didn’t do as well as you might think in our 2021 Driver Power customer satisfaction survey; it came 62nd out of 75 models.
 The car's infotainment and equipment were praised, as was its practicality and space, but the engines and suspension didn't score very highly.
-Over 22% of owners who took the survey reported at least one fault in the first year of ownership.
-Volkswagen as a brand fared similarly, finishing 17th out of 30 manufacturers and 20.2% of owners telling us about problems.
+Volkswagen as a brand fared similarly, finishing 17th out of 29 manufacturers with 15.2% of owners telling us about problems in the first year of ownership.

 The standard version of the newest Tiguan gained five stars in its Euro NCAP crash test last year and while the Allspace has yet to be tested in isolation, this is a good indicator of what to expect.
 It scored an excellent 96% rating for adult occupant protection and 84% for child occupant protection.

 Standard safety equipment carried over to the Allspace includes lane-keeping assistance, automatic emergency braking at low speed, plus the usual host of airbags and stability and traction control systems.
-The Allspace benefits from the same list of optional safety kit, too, with highlights including adaptive cruise control and LED headlights with Dynamic Light Assist – technology that allows full beam to be on permanently without dazzling oncoming drivers.
+The Allspace benefits from the same list of safety kit, too, with highlights including adaptive cruise control, and LED headlights with Dynamic Light Assist – technology that allows full beam to be on permanently without dazzling oncoming drivers.
+This can be bolstered further still by adding VW’s ‘IQ.Drive Travel Assist’ semi-autonomous driver assistance suite.
+This system operates under supervision from the driver, taking control of the car’s steering, throttle and brakes at speeds of up to 130mph.